Democrats (Slovakia): Creation and parliamentary elections

 The creation of Spolu was announced on 17 November 2017, by former under-secretary of Sieť Miroslav Beblavý, who left the party in protest of its decision to join the Smer-led government, and former under-secretary of liberal SaS Jozef Mihál.

 The party presented itself as a centre-right, pro-European party focusing on a modern economy, accessible healthcare and a functional educational system.

-The Founding Council of Spolu consists of independent MPs of the National Council of the Slovak Republic and former members of Sieť, SaS and OĽaNO: Oto Žarnay, Jozef Mihál, Simona Petrík, Viera Dubačová, Miroslav Beblavý, Katarína Macháčková and lawyer Pavel Nechala of Transparency International.
+The Founding Council of Spolu consisted of independent MPs of the National Council of the Slovak Republic and former members of Sieť, SaS and OĽaNO: Oto Žarnay, Jozef Mihál, Simona Petrík, Viera Dubačová, Miroslav Beblavý, Katarína Macháčková and lawyer Pavel Nechala of Transparency International.

 The party's founding congress was held on 14 April 2018 in Poprad.
 Miroslav Beblavý was elected as its leader.
 Katarína Macháčková and Jozef Mihál were elected as deputy leaders, with the third deputy leader being Erik Baláž, founder of environmentalist campaign We are the forest, and recipient of the White Crow 2017 award for the fight against corruption.

 In the 2020 Slovak parliamentary election, Spolu joined the socially liberal party Progressive Slovakia with which they created a coalition but narrowly failed to get into the parliament due to its low popularity.